act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Inapplicable Example

-This button cannot be [targeted by a click event][] because it is entirely obscured by the `div` element with a dashed red border.
+This button cannot be [targeted by a pointer event][] because it is entirely obscured by the `div` element with a dashed red border.

 ```html
 <head>